efieleke/CommandLib/README.md

 ParallelCommands, itself a Command, executes a collection of commands concurrently (in parallel), and SequentialCommands executes its commands in sequence.
 Using these classes, it's possible to create a deep nesting of coordinated actions.
 For example, SequentialCommands can hold instances of ParallelCommands, SequentialCommands, and any other Command-derived object.

+Using TaskCommand, a Task can be run in the context of a Command.
+And using Command.CreateTask, a Command can be converted to a Task.

 PeriodicCommand repeats its action at a given interval, ScheduledCommand runs once at a specific time, and RecurringCommand runs at times that are provided via a callback.

 RetryableCommand provides the option to keep retrying a failed command until the caller decides enough is enough, and TimeLimitedCommand fails with a timeout exception if a given duration elapses before the command finishes execution.